-The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2016.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+Past performance is not a guarantee of future results.

 The Russell 1000 Value Index measures the performance of the large-cap value segment of the U.S. equity universe.

 Risk factors.
 The value of the Fund’s shares will change, and you could lose money on your investment.
 The value of a security believed by the Fund’s manager to be undervalued may never reach what the manager believes to be its full value, or such security’s value may decrease.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.